muratk3n/thirdwave/en/README.md

 ---

-This confirms what I know from motorhomes; batteries are for non-essential appliances, Nintendo, Playstation console or whatever, but for anything serious, AC, heating, oven, they have a gas based solution.
+This confirms what's known from caravans, campervans, motorhomes;
+batteries are for non-essential appliances, Nintendo, Playstation console or whatever, but for anything serious, AC, heating, oven, they have a gas based solution.

 "If you’re one of those homeowners looking to add a home battery system to your solar installation .. things you should know